joostfarla/serverless-cors-plugin/README.md

 }
 ```

 The `allowOrigin` property is required, the other headers are optional.
-You can also add this
-configuration to `s-component.json` instead of `s-function.json` to apply the CORS-policy
-to all functions within the component.

 Run `endpoint deploy` and the CORS headers and preflight endpoints will dynamically
 be configured and deployed.
 Use the `--all` flag to deploy pre-flight OPTIONS endpoints.